Jacobo149/Crypto-Asset-Tracing-Handbook/README_EN.md

 ![](./res/p20.png)

-s of now, MistTrack has accumulated over 300 million address labels, 1,000+ on-chain entities, 500,000+ threat intelligence data points, and 90 million+ risky addresses.
+as of now, MistTrack has accumulated over 300 million address labels, 1,000+ on-chain entities, 500,000+ threat intelligence data points, and 90 million+ risky addresses.
 The system supports tracking on 18 mainstream public blockchains and hundreds of different tokens, covering a wide range of asset types and on-chain ecosystems.
 MistTrack also supports cross-chain tracing, currently compatible with 15 mainstream cross-chain bridge protocols and tools including Chainflip, AllbridgeCore, and LIFI, with continuous expansion underway.
 Backed by this massive and ever-updating data foundation, MistTrack provides users with strong technical support to tackle complex and evolving on-chain security threats.

 Core functions of MistTrack include: